eildes06/freelance_works/README.md

 # freelance_works
-This are projects for my freelance jobs
+These are projects for my freelance jobs